Acquisition of NBC Universal by Comcast: Opposition

-The acquisition was opposed by a number of media activists, particularly those who were against vertical integration.
-Free Press argued that Comcast would use the deal to stifle competition in online video by restricting where NBC-owned content can be offered, and charge higher rates to television providers for accessing NBC-owned networks; having to pass these charges on to consumers.
+The acquisition was opposed by several media activists, particularly those who were against vertical integration.
+Free Press argued that Comcast would use the deal to stifle competition in online video by restricting where NBC-owned content can be offered, and charging higher rates to television providers for accessing NBC-owned networks, having to pass these charges on to consumers.
 There were concerns from the owners of NBC's affiliates, who urged the FCC to require that Comcast maintain NBC programming on over-the-air television, and not move it exclusively to cable.
-A number of competing internet service and television providers urged the FCC to place conditions on Comcast if the deal were to be approved, including requiring that Comcast adhere to the principles of net neutrality, offer wholesale access to its broadband services, and place limits on how Comcast can leverage its NBC-owned stations in retransmission consent negotiations to inhibit competition.
+Several competing internet service and television providers urged the FCC to place conditions on Comcast if the deal were to be approved, including requiring that Comcast adhere to the principles of net neutrality, offer wholesale access to its broadband services, and place limits on how Comcast can leverage its NBC-owned stations in retransmission consent negotiations to inhibit competition.
 AOL proposed that the FCC enforce its program access rules for Comcast's online video content as well, requiring the provider to offer it to competitors at a fair rate.
-By June 22, 2010, over 32,000 comments had been sent to the FCC in relation to the deal.
+By June 22, 2010, over 32,000 comments about the deal had been sent to the FCC.

-Approval of acquisition
+Approval and closure of acquisition

-On January 18, 2011, the FCC and the United States Department of Justice approved the acquisition.
+On January 18, 2011, the FCC and the United States Department of Justice (DOJ) approved the acquisition.
 Four months later, Meredith Attwell Baker, the FCC commissioner who approved the deal, was hired as a lobbyist by Comcast.
-Comcast and GE formed the joint venture holding company NBCUniversal, LLC on January 28, 2011.
-NBC Universal, Inc. became a wholly owned subsidiary of the holding company and was renamed as NBCUniversal Media, LLC on January 29, 2011.
+Upon the completion of the acquisition, which took place on January 28, NBC Universal was slightly renamed to "NBCUniversal", with the change intended to reflect "unity" between NBC and Universal Studios.
+Comcast and GE formed the joint venture holding company NBCUniversal, LLC on the same day.
+NBC Universal, Inc. became a wholly owned subsidiary of the holding company and was renamed NBCUniversal Media, LLC on January 29.

-As part of the acquisition, Comcast agreed to offer an internet service plan for qualifying low-income families for at least three years.
-The plan, "Internet Essentials", initially offered a 1.5-megabit connection for $9.95 per-month (increased to 5 megabits in 2013) with no activation or equipment fees, as well as an opportunity to purchase a discounted netbook and receive free "internet training".
+Comcast agreed to offer an internet service plan for qualifying low-income families for at least three years as part of the acquisition.
+The plan, "Internet Essentials", initially offered a 1.5-megabit connection for $9.95 per month (increased to 5 megabits in 2013) with no activation or equipment fees, as well as an opportunity to purchase a discounted netbook and receive free "internet training".
 Of an estimated 2.60 million households eligible for the program, about 0.22 million households participated in the program as of June 2013.
 Comcast stated that the program would accept new customers for the duration of the mandate.
 In March 2014, as he met with FCC concerning a proposal to acquire Time Warner Cable, Comcast vice president David Cohen told reporters that the Internet Essentials program would be extended indefinitely.

-Upon the completion of the acquisition, the company was slightly renamed to "NBCUniversal", with the change intended to reflect "unity" between NBC and Universal Pictures.